PlayFlu is a fun and exciting program for teaching life sciences in the context of public health.

 Vaccinated >.
 The sick players (chasers) try to infect (tag) healthy players while the vaccinated players try to protect the healthy.

-The program is designed as a 50-min lesson plan that includes a series of kinesthetic games and embedded engaging discussions.
+The games are integrated into a discussion-based lesson plan to teach about infectious diseases, viruses vs. bacteria, herd immunity, and how fast viruses spread.
 The activity is driven by the CDC’s FluIQ questions and by real-time data generated from student engagement with the model.

 Workshops are aligned with the Next Generation Science Standards (NGSS) and tailored to the knowledge level of the audience being taught (K-8) at increasing levels of complexity.